-I’ve been thinking about Norman Fucking Rockwell! a lot lately, and I guess it’s partly because I need help falling asleep when days start to blend together, and partly because the album feels especially present.
-The songwriting is, no doubt, as lush and smart as I had known, but it’s only now that I’ve started to grapple an important by-product of the psychedelic sound, a world descending into chaos, a one-last sentimental look back at what life used to be and what’s no longer there.
+I've been thinking about Norman Fucking Rockwell! a lot lately, and I guess it's partly because I need help falling asleep when days start to blend together, and partly because the album feels especially present.
+The songwriting is, no doubt, as lush and smart as I had known, but it's only now that I've started to grapple an important by-product of the psychedelic sound, a world descending into chaos, a one-last sentimental look back at what life used to be and what's no longer there.
 The subdued yearning for the past mirrors the urge for normalcy in a global crisis: a lot of things to miss in both instances.
-But I guess it’s not just the despair that resonates with the current times, it’s also the hope.
-It’s getting warmer in Los Angeles (which makes me miss, somewhat, the chilly mornings when I had to wake up at 6 to attend Zoom University — how masochistic of me).
-Summer is coming, the best batch of loquat is ready for picking, the crisis-mode-marked-by-six-feet-apart-crosses line at Costco, well, probably hasn’t actually changed but subconsciously it seems shorter.
-After all, it’s not just you and me who are not going anywhere: “no one’s going anywhere,” and as Lana famously said: “the culture is lit.”
+But I guess it's not just the despair that resonates with the current times, it's also the hope.
+It's getting warmer in Los Angeles (which makes me miss, somewhat, the chilly mornings when I had to wake up at 6 to attend Zoom University — how masochistic of me).
+Summer is coming, the best batch of loquat is ready for picking, the six-feet-apart-crosses-marked line at Costco, well, probably hasn't shrunk but subconsciously seems shorter.
+After all, it's not just you and me who are not going anywhere: "no one's going anywhere," and as Lana famously said: "the culture is lit."

 "And if this is it, I had a ball."